-Pastor Scott Masters, was born in Rhode Island in 1970, raised in Orlando, Florida, and moved to the Concord, NH area as a young teen.
+Pastor Scott Masters, was born in Rhode Island, raised in Orlando, Florida, and moved to the Concord, NH area as a young teen.
 He attended Keene State College, in Keene NH where he majored in Mathematics and History.
 After transferring to Franklin Pierce University, he graduated Summa Cum Laude, with a degree in Finance and Public Accounting.
-He has also did graduate work in Supply Chain Economics, at the Florida Institute of Technology and in the Masters of Finance Program from Southern New Hampshire University.
+He has also did graduate work in Supply Chain Economics, at the Florida Institute of Technology and in the Masters of Finance Program at Southern New Hampshire University.

 After rediscovering his faith as a young adult, Scott took on increasing leadership roles within the local, state, and conference levels of the United Methodist Church.
 He served in various roles from Treasurer and Lay Leader of his local church, to serving as a member of the NH District Ministry Strategy Team and as Co-District Laity Leader.
 He formally entered the Candidacy program for Ordained Ministry in the spring of 2003, and completed his licensing as a local pastor in the summer of 2006.
 He was assigned to Asbury Church as his first appointment, in July of 2007, by the New England Conference of the United Methodist Church.

-He currently serves as the President of the New England Assembly of Local Pastors and Associate Members, board member of Fit4Faith (a ministry of physical fitness), and volunteers as race director and organizer for the annual Miles for Mission 5K Fun Run and Walk to benefit the United Methodist Church’s Imagine No Malaria Program.
+He currently serves as the President of the New England (and growing National) Assembly of Local Pastors and Associate Members, New England Annual Conference Chair of Global Missions, NH District Committee on Ordained Ministry, board member of Fit4Faith (a ministry of physical fitness), and volunteers as race director and organizer for the annual Miles for Mission 5K Fun Run and Walk to benefit the United Methodist Church’s Imagine No Malaria Program.